Roman Numeral Converter

 Roman Numerals Explained

-When a smaller symbol appears before a larger one, it is subtracted.
-The six subtractive combinations are: IV = 4, IX = 9, XL = 40, XC = 90, CD = 400, CM = 900.
-Only these specific combinations are valid — you cannot write IC for 99 (must be XCIX) or VX for 5 (invalid).
+When a smaller symbol appears immediately before a larger one, it is subtracted rather than added.
+The six valid subtractive combinations are: IV = 4, IX = 9, XL = 40, XC = 90, CD = 400, CM = 900.
+Only these specific pairs are standard — you cannot write IC for 99 (must be XCIX) or VX (invalid).
+The subtractive notation developed to avoid writing four identical symbols in a row (IIII, XXXX, etc.).

-Roman numerals appear on clock faces, in book chapter numbering, movie sequel titles (Rocky II, Star Wars Episode IV), Olympic Games years, Super Bowl numbers, monarchs and popes (King Charles III, Pope John Paul II), building construction dates, and copyright years in film credits.
+Roman numerals appear on clock faces (I through XII), book chapter and section numbering, movie sequel titles (Rocky II, Star Wars Episode IV), Super Bowl numbers (Super Bowl LVIII), Olympic Games years, monarchs and popes (King Charles III, Pope John Paul II), building construction dates on cornerstones, and copyright years in film credits.
+They also appear in formal outlines and are used as decorative numerals on monuments and public buildings.